 Immediately after starting your poll, you can see an overview of poll responses.
 This overview gives you a response count for each choice.
 It even tells you how many attendees haven't responded yet.
 If you want to see how each attendee responded, or even who hasn't responded, go to the Attendees panel.

 Moderators can also respond to the poll.
 For this reason, you are also counted in the No Response count as well.

 The polling overview doesn't stay open.
 Open it by selecting Polling.

 Select Polling to open the poll overview.
-Select Show Responses to show the responses to all attendees.
+Select Lock Poll to show the responses to all attendees.
 Attendees see the overview count of the responses only.

-Select Hide Responses to hide the results from attendees.
+Select Unlock Poll to hide the results from attendees and allow new responses.

 What do attendees see?

 After you start the poll attendees are asked to make a choice.
 All they see are their response choices.

 The choices disappear so they don't block anything on the main stage.
 Attendees can select Polling to open the choices again.